jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 ### 31B Publication, inspection, and purchase of financial statements of Government reporting entity
 (1) The Minister shall, in respect of the annual and monthly consolidated financial statements for the Government reporting entity required by sections 27 and 31A of this Act, arrange for publication in the Gazette of a notice—
-  (a) Indicating, where the financial statements are published in advance of or without being laid before the House of Representatives, that the financial statements have been published; and
+  (a) indicating, where the financial statements are published in advance of or without being laid before the House of Representatives, that the financial statements have been published; and
-  (b) Showing where copies of the financial statements are available for inspection free of charge; and (c) Showing where copies of the financial statements are available for purchase.
+  (b) showing where copies of the financial statements are available for inspection free of charge; and (c) showing where copies of the financial statements are available for purchase.
 (2) The Secretary shall, for at least 6 months after the date of the publication of the notice required by subsection (1) of this section, cause copies of the financial statements of the Government reporting entity referred to in that notice to be available—
-  (a) For inspection by members of the public free of charge; and (b) For purchase by members of the public.
+  (a) for inspection by members of the public free of charge; and (b) for purchase by members of the public.

 ### 32 Monthly cash flow statements
 [Repealed]